Paul Holmes (Liberal Democrat politician): Parliamentary career

-Holmes was a member of the House of Commons Education & Skills Select Committee from 2001–2007, but stood down from the Committee in July 2007 to concentrate on his appointment as Shadow Minister for Housing.
+Holmes was a member of the House of Commons Education & Skills Select Committee from 2001 to 2007, but stood down from the Committee in July 2007 to concentrate on his appointment as Shadow Minister for Housing.
 Previously Holmes had been a Spokesman on Disability (2001–2005), Work and Pensions (2002–2005) and Arts and Heritage (2006–2007).
 In December 2007 he returned to the back benches, being one of only two MPs in the party to lose their shadow cabinet responsibilities in the reshuffle following Nick Clegg's election as Liberal Democrat leader.

 Holmes hit the headlines in March 2008 when he was the only Liberal Democrat MP to sign an Early Day Motion praising Fidel Castro at the time of his resignation.
 He was quoted on the BBC as saying "It is true Cuba has political prisoners and no free elections, but it has very good dentistry."

 Holmes was the Liberal Democrat Shadow Minister for Justice and sat on the Children, Families and Schools Select Committee.

 Holmes is a founding member of the centre-left Beveridge Group within the Liberal Democrats.
 He is also an Honorary Associate of the National Secular Society and a Distinguished Supporter of Humanists UK, and was also a vice-chair of the All Party Parliamentary Humanist Group, before his defeat in the 2010 general election.